Please review the Mass guidelines on this page before registering.

 Online Sign Up

-In order to ensure compliance with the Archdiocese’s directive that only allows the parish to have 25% of seating capacity used during phase 1, online sign up through the parish website is required to attend an in person Mass.
+In order to ensure compliance with the Archdiocese’s directive that requires social distancing in relation to church capacity, online sign up through the parish website is required to attend an in person Mass.
+To register, please go to the website of the parish at which the Mass will be celebrated.

 Before Coming to Mass